Hope Chess Meaning: Adviser & Replay Lab

 Daily / Every Game:

-- Before every move: do a Safety Scan (10 seconds).
+- Before every move: do a 10-second Safety Scan.

 - In quiet positions: name 2–3 candidate moves before choosing.

-- In tactical moments: forcing moves first, then best defense.
+- In tactical moments: check forcing moves first, then best defense.

-- Write (mentally) the missing question: “What was their best reply?”
+- Write the missing question: “what was their best reply?”

 Weekly: